 This Caramlized Beetroot Tarte Tatin is a delicious way of serving beetroots.
 Most Australians will have some memory of soggy lunchtime sandwiches.
 When I think of the sandwiches of my childhood, they were most often sliced multigrain bread filled with lettuce, grated carrots, tinned beetroot and a slice of plastic cheese.
 The beetroot always left a red stain on the bread, on my hands, on my school uniforms.
 And they almost always made the sandwiches soggy,

 A simple and delicious recipe for basic crêpes, which are thin French pancakes.
 The secret is to rest the batter for at least 1 hour to produce a soft and delicate crêpe, just like how my family in Brittany makes them.
-My husband hails from the French region of Brittany where crêpes are thought to have originated.
-And so it goes without saying that, in this part of the world, it is completely
+French Crêpes My husband hails from the French region of Brittany where crêpes are thought to have originated.
+And so it goes without saying that, in this part of the world, it

 Easy to make Waffles with a quick Salted Caramel Sauce.
 Today was a grey and gloomy day in Zurich, which meant the only reasonable thing to do was to stay indoors and make waffles with salted caramel sauce for lunch.
 That’s right – lunch.
 With the rain drizzling outside and temperatures nearing frosty, neither my husband and I were willing to venture outside for provisions.
 A quick inventory of the fridge and pantry revealed